Summer Arts Camp 2017

 Students enrolled in “Young Artists” explore drawing, painting, mixed media, printmaking, clay, and a lot more inspired by a different theme each session.
 Each session culminates with an exhibition for family and friends.
 Camp Location: Art and Culture Center Arts School, 1626 Harrison Street

-You asked and we listened!
-This year we will be offering a summer camp program for our littlest actors or littlest artists.
+This year we are offering a summer camp program for our littlest actors and littlest artists.
 Families may choose half- or full-day sessions.
 Campers staying all day must bring a non-perishable bag lunch, two snacks, and a rest mat.
-Choose the morning and/or afternoon session. $300 members/$325 non-members for half day or $400 members/$425 non-members for full day, per session.
+Choose the morning and/or afternoon session. $325 members/$350 non-members for half day or $425 members/$450 non-members for full day, per session.

 9 am – noon